aml-org/amf/documentation/raml_vocabularies.md

 # AML Vocabularies 1.0

-AML Vocabularies is a mechanism to describe information about any domain of discourse using familiar YAML syntax and modular documents.
+AML Vocabularies is a mechanism to describe any domain of discourse using familiar YAML syntax and modular documents.
 AML Vocabularies define a hierarchy of classes and properties according to the semantics of W3C Standard [OWL 2](https://www.w3.org/TR/owl2-overview/) that can be used as the formal foundation for any information processing system.

 ## Vocabulary declaration

-AML Vocabularies are declares using the `#%Vocabulary 1.0` header and must provide a mandatory `base` property providing a [URI prefix](https://www.w3.org/TR/curie/) that will be used to generate unique URIs for all terms in the vocabulary.
+AML Vocabularies are declared using the `#%Vocabulary 1.0` header.
+A mandatory `base` property provides a [URI prefix](https://www.w3.org/TR/curie/) that will be used to generate unique URIs for all terms in the vocabulary.

 ``` yaml
 #%Vocabulary 1.0